 The insurance policy is to cover you against two risks:-

 1. We will fund the experts’ fees and other expenses.
-If your claim is successful, then the other side will pay these expenses.
+If your claim succeeds, the other side will pay these expenses.
 If it is unsuccessful, the insurance company pays these fees for you.

-2. If you reject a formal offer of settlement and then a Judge awards you the same amount or less, the normal rule is that you have to pay the other side’s costs from the date when you should have accepted the offer.
-However, if we advised you to reject the offer and you took our advice, then the insurance will pay the other side’s costs for you.
+2. If you reject a formal offer of settlement and then a Judge awards you the same amount or less, the normal rule is to pay the other side’s costs from the date you should have accepted the offer.
+However, if we advised you to reject the offer and you took our advice, the insurance will pay the other side’s costs.

 Remember that we guarantee that the success fee and the insurance premium combined will not exceed 25% of the compensation awarded to you.

-If you have BTE insurance cover that provides cover for you for clinical/medical claims at the time of your injury, we can write to your insurers to request cover under such policy to investigate your potential claim.
+If you have BTE insurance cover that provides cover for you for clinical/medical claims at the time of your injury.
+In that case, we can write to your insurers to request coverage under such a policy to investigate your potential claim.

-Our Clinical Negligence team regularly receive calls from clients who have instructed other law firms asking the question – can I change my solicitor?
+Our team regularly receives calls from clients who have instructed other law firms, asking, “Can I change my solicitor?”

-If you have a medical negligence claim but are not happy with the advice you are receiving we have specialist solicitors able to assist.
-Find out more about how to change your solicitor.
+If you have a claim but are not happy with the advice you are receiving, we have specialist solicitors able to assist.

 Call us to speak with a lawyer 020 7485 8811